FarmDyn/documentation/docs/FarmDynDocumentation/KeyFeatures/risk.md

 !!! danger "Prototype feature"
     This feature has not been thoroughly tested and should be used with caution.

-!!!abstract
+> **_Abstract_**
 The default layout of the model maximises the NPV over the simulation horizon in a deterministic setting.
 The stochastic programming extensions introduces decision trees based on mean reverting processes for the output and input price levels and renders all variable state contingents, calculating the option value of full flexibility in management and investment decision over the simulation horizon.
 A tree reduction algorithm allows exploiting the outcome of large-scale Monte-Carlo simulations while avoiding the curse of dimensionality.
 Besides risk neutral maximisation of the expected NPV, different types of risk behaviour such as MOTAD, Target MOTAD or value at risk can be used in conjunction with the stochastic programming extension.

 ## Overview